SHAILY24/credit-risk-system/README.md

 ## Acknowledgments

-- NJIT Data Mining Course for the foundational concepts
 - FastAPI community for the excellent framework
 - React community for the frontend tools
 - All contributors and testers